edit-bossz/SecurePass_Manager/readme.md

 ## How to Use??

 ### A. Install the application directly (easier)
-1. Download the latest release from here.
+1. Download the latest release from [HERE](https://github.com/edit-bossz/SecurePass_Manager/releases/latest).

 ### OR B. Use the Python code
 1. Ensure you have Python installed.